 Identify relevant controls and/or risk mitigation strategies to address risks identified and perform tests of controls to evaluate their effectiveness, as appropriate.

 Apply professional skepticism when assessing the strength of controls and/or risk mitigation strategies

+Develop findings and recommendations for improving risk mitigation strategies that can be communicated to the insurer and monitored on an ongoing basis

 Based on the residual risk determinations, develop, and perform independent detail test procedures to address risks as appropriate.

-Verify insurer records to determine accuracy of financial reporting and to evaluate the propriety of insurer operations.
+Verify insurer records as needed to determine accuracy of financial reporting and to evaluate the propriety of insurer operations.

 Utilize the work performed to reach conclusions and assess an insurer’s current financial condition and prospective solvency for assigned areas.